whenglobed/gostak-translator/README.md

 http://ifdb.tads.org/viewgame?id=w5s3sv43s3p98v45

 #### Usage:
 Download "GostakTranslator.jar" from the Releases section and run it.
 The Java Runtime Environment must be installed on your system, and the file "gostak_dictionary.txt" must be in the same directory as "GostakTranslator.jar".
 When using the "Translate File" option, target files should be in .txt or .log format.

 "Translate File" will output an .html file with words color-coded by category:
 GREEN: Creature names that have no translation.
 BLUE: Objects, places, and substances that have no translation.
-ORANGE: Words which have a vague translation, and the category of which can be understood from context, but are lacking contexts and specifics.
+ORANGE: Words which have a vague translation, and the category of which can be understood from context, but are lacking specifics.
 PINK: Guesses based on very little context.
 RED: Unknown words without enough context even for a guess.

 #### Sample Gostakian Text:
 "Finally, here you are.
 At the delcot of tondam, where doshes deave.
 But the doshery lutt is crenned with glauds.